Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Yes, you absolutely can use either canned or fresh salmon as long as it is cooked.
 This is actually a great recipe to use up leftover cooked salmon.
 Like this air fryer Cajun Salmon that would be great in this salad.

 Can I use tuna in this recipe?

 Yes!
 Tuna in place of the salmon will also work in this salmon salad.
-I prefer the salmon but tuna can also be another great alternative in this recipe.
-You could also used chopped ham if you are not into fish.
+I prefer salmon but tuna can also be another great alternative.
+You could also use chopped ham or chicken if you are not into fish.